brown145/bid-server/plan.md

   [√] remove messages service (DM not needed)
   [√] remove rooms service (assume only being used by one team)

+Auth Tool
+ [√] Hardcode approved user whitelist
+ [√] Hardcode admin user whitelist
+ [√] Display userType in response

 VERSION NEXT
-Auth Tool
- [ ] Hardcode approved user whitelist
- [ ] Hardcode admin user whitelist
- [ ] Display userType in response

-VERSION FUTURE
 Tests
   - create jest tests

+VERSION FUTURE
 logging
   - keep some kind of log
   - Use app hooks for logging